slowernews/wisdom-tldr/chapters/3-3_action_time.md

 > *"The past doesn’t help understanding the present.
 It’s the present that helps understanding the past."
 -- José Saramago [1922]*

-Life becomes easy when you recognize the recurring patterns.
+Life becomes easy when you recognize recurring patterns.

 > *"History is the version of past events that people have decided to agree on."
 -- Napoleon Bonaparte [1769]*